Skip to content

 Define your ICP and persona pain points

-• Understand your target audience beyond job titles by identifying priorities, pressures, and problems.
+• Understand your target audience beyond job titles by identifying their priorities, pressures, and problems.

 Research the individual and the company

-• Explore LinkedIn profiles, company pages, recent news, funding announcements, or hiring patterns to gather insights.
+• Explore LinkedIn profiles, company pages, recent news, funding announcements, or hiring patterns to gain insights.

 Spot a signal

-• Look for recent activities such as job changes, company growth, team expansion, or new technology implementations that indicate potential needs.
+• Look for recent activities such as job changes, company growth, team expansion, or new technology implementations that signal potential needs.

 Refine your reason

-• Be prepared to answer "Why now?" and "Why you?" to establish the relevance and timing of your outreach.
+• Be ready to explain: “Why now?" and "Why you?" to demonstrate the importance and timing of your outreach.

 Step two: Personalise and add value